Bound on Eigenstate Thermalization from Transport

-While the whole matrix $r_{ij}$ can not be random, there is an expectation that fluctuations $r_{ij}$ can be treated as such if the indexes $i,j$ are restricted to belong to a sufficiently narrow energy interval.
-Assuming the interval is centered around some $E$, we define $\Delta E_{\rm RMT}$ as the largest possible interval size such that $r_{ij}$ for $i,j$ constrained by \bea |E_k-E|\le \Delta E_{\rm RMT}\ ,\quad k=i,j\ , \eea can be treated for physical purposes as being random and independent (without necessary being normally distributed).
-The expectation that $r_{ij}$ reduces to a Gaussian Random Matrix inside a sufficiently narrow interval is consistent with numerical studies which confirm that the $r_{ij}$ are normally distributed \cite{beugeling2014finite,beugeling2015off,dymarsky2016subsystem} and that the form-factor $f$ becomes constant for $\omega$ smaller than the Thouless energy $\Delta E_{\rm Th}$ \cite{khatami2013fluctuation,d2016quantum,luitz2016anomalous,serbyn2017thouless}.
+While the whole matrix $r_{ij}$ can not be random, there is a strong expectation that fluctuations $r_{ij}$ can be treated as random if the indexes $i,j$ are restricted to belong to a sufficiently narrow energy interval.
+Assuming the interval is centered around some $E$, we define $\Delta E_{\rm RMT}$ as the largest possible interval such that all $r_{ij}$ with \bea |E_i-E|, |E_j-E|\le \Delta E_{\rm RMT}/2, \eea can be treated for physical purposes as being random and independent (without necessary being normally distributed).
+The expectation that $r_{ij}$ reduces to a Gaussian Random Matrix inside a sufficiently narrow interval is consistent with numerical studies which confirm that the $r_{ij}$ are normally distributed \cite{beugeling2014finite,beugeling2015off,dymarsky2016subsystem} and that the form-factor $f$ becomes constant for $\omega$ smaller than inverse thermalization timescale $2\pi/\tau$, called Thouless energy\footnote{Thouless energy $\Delta E_{\rm Th}$ is often defined as a scale of applicability of RMT to describe statistics of energy spectrum.
+Thermalization time $\tau$ is defined as time when the autocorrelation function of an operator $A$ approximately saturates to a constant.
+The inverse scale $2\pi/\tau$ is the size of the ``plateau'' of $f^2(\omega)$, and is also called Thouless energy in the literature.
+For certain systems and operators probing slowest thermalization mode both quantities are known to coincide $\Delta E_{\rm Th}\approx 2\pi/\tau$ \cite{PhysRevLett.76.1130,d2016quantum,PhysRevB.104.L081112}. } \cite{khatami2013fluctuation,d2016quantum,luitz2016anomalous,serbyn2017thouless}.